WebDevLuke/OrionCSS/README.md

 OrionCSS is a SASS framework which is simple, easy to use and scalable.
 It provides you with a solid OOCSS foundation on which to build your project.

 - **ITCSS Powered** - OrionCSS uses the popular OOCSS methodology [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture) to organise its SASS and includes many useful object and utility classes out of the box.
-- **Easily Configurable Grid System** - Enter the max width, number of columns, gutter and padding of a grid system of your choice and SASS will automatically generate all the CSS classes and media query mixins for you.
+- **Powerful Grid System** - OrionCSS includes a flexible and easy to use grid system which can be adapted for any size or scenario.
 - **Easily Manage Breakpoints** - Manage your media query breakpoints in one file which then automatically filters into the rest of the framework.
 - **Usuable with Orion Framework** - Use as a dependency of the [Orion Framework](https://github.com/WebDevLuke/Orion-Framework) to access specifically built Gulp tasks to compile and optimise your SASS. [(More Info)](#using-with-orion-framework)